SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/suprasegmental-phonics.md

 ### rhythm

-⟮Rhythm⟯ is a (typically) phonetic-only suprasegmental feature
+⟮Rhythm⟯ is a (typically) phonetic-only (but typologically relevant) suprasegmental feature indicating the timing of suprasegmental units

 ### isochrony

-»⟮Isochrony⟯« is the feature category rhythm indicating ⟮which ＿segments＿⟯ ⟮occupy equal time⟯.
+»⟮Isochrony⟯« is the feature category of rhythm indicating ⟮which ＿suprasegmental units＿⟯ ⟮occupy equal time⟯.
+Isochrony takes on feature values of the relevant suprasegmental unit.
-Isochrony may take on the feature values syllable, mora or stress.
+Most commonly isochrony may take on the feature values syllable, mora or foot.
 A whatever-timed languoid is a languoid with [isochrony: whatever].
 Phonetically, isochrony seems to only be a tendency.
+Foot-timed =syn= stress-timed
-For [isochrony: stress], which unit occupies equal time is actually the interval between two stressed syllables.
+Foot/stress-timing, which unit occupies equal time is actually the interval between two stressed syllables.

-### feet (unlear relation to the linguistic category rhythm)

-»⟮A foot⟯« is ⟮a rythmic unit⟯ defined by ⟮on which syllable the stress lies.⟯

-#### number of feet

-table:Meter|Number of feet
-⟮Trimeter⟯|⟮3⟯
-⟮Tetrameter⟯|⟮4⟯
-⟮Pentameter⟯|⟮5⟯
+## metre

+Metre is a system taking advantage of/arising from the suprasegmental phonology of a given languoid.
+A metrical suprasegmental unit (my term) is a suprasegmental unit created for/used in metre.
+Scansion is determining the metre of something.
+A scansion representation system (my term) is a system used to represent a scansion visually.

+### foot-based

+Foot-based metre is metre based on stanzas, lines and feet.
+A stanza is a metrical suprasegmental unit consisting of n lines.
+A line is a metrical suprasegmental unit consisting of n feet.
+A <greek number>metre is a metre where the lines are <number>feet long

+#### scansion representation

+table:system|stress|no stress
+slash & x | / | x

 #### type of feet

+##### 2σ

 table:Foot|Pattern|Mnemonic
-⟮Iamb⟯|⟮daDA⟯
+⟮Iamb⟯|⟮x/⟯
-⟮Trochee⟯|⟮DAda⟯|⟮c:∞;⁑Tro⁑chees; ⁑tro⁑phies¶
+⟮Trochee⟯|⟮/x⟯|⟮c:∞;⁑Tro⁑chees; ⁑tro⁑phies¶
 ⁑Dou⁑ble, ⁑dou⁑ble, ⁑toil⁑ and ⁑trou⁑ble;⁑Fi⁑re ⁑burn⁑ and ⁑cauld⁑ron ⁑bubb⁑le.⟯

+##### 3σ

+table:Foot|Pattern|Mnemonic
-⟮Anapest⟯|⟮dadaDA⟯|⟮c:∞;Jeder dritte stirbt durch die pest.¶ Die pest gewann den dritten platz auf der rangliste "Größte tragödien der Menschheitsgeschichte".
-Ana⁑pest⁑¶ Twas the ⁑night⁑ before ⁑Christ⁑mas and ⁑all⁑ through the ⁑house⁑⟯ ⟮Dactyl⟯|⟮DAdada⟯|⟮c:∞;⁑Just⁑ for a ⁑hand⁑ful of ⁑sil⁑ver he ⁑left⁑ us ¶ ⁑Just⁑ for a ⁑rib⁑and to ⁑stick⁑ in his ⁑coat⁑⟯ ⟮Choriamb⟯|⟮DAdadaDA⟯|⟮c:∞;A choriamb is an iamb that has been held up a mirror.¶ ⁑Who⁑ hath not ⁑seen⁑ thee oft amid thy store? ⁑Some⁑times who⁑ev⁑er seeks abroad may find⟯ ⟮Molossus⟯|⟮DA DA DA⟯|
+⟮Anapest⟯|⟮xx/⟯|⟮c:∞;Jeder dritte stirbt durch die pest.¶ Die pest gewann den dritten platz auf der rangliste "Größte tragödien der Menschheitsgeschichte".
+Ana⁑pest⁑¶ Twas the ⁑night⁑ before ⁑Christ⁑mas and ⁑all⁑ through the ⁑house⁑⟯ ⟮Dactyl⟯|⟮/xx⟯|⟮c:∞;⁑Just⁑ for a ⁑hand⁑ful of ⁑sil⁑ver he ⁑left⁑ us ¶ ⁑Just⁑ for a ⁑rib⁑and to ⁑stick⁑ in his ⁑coat⁑⟯ ⟮Molossus⟯|⟮///⟯|
-⟮Amphibrach⟯|⟮da DA da⟯|⟮c:∞;If amphibrach was an amphibrach, it would have a stressed 21st greek letter (phi)¶ 「There ⁑once⁑ was / a ⁑girl⁑ from / Nan⁑tuc⁑ket.」⟯
+⟮Amphibrach⟯|⟮x/x⟯|⟮c:∞;If amphibrach was an amphibrach, it would have a stressed 21st greek letter (phi)¶ 「There ⁑once⁑ was / a ⁑girl⁑ from / Nan⁑tuc⁑ket.」⟯

-## units

-### the syllable

-#### structure

-»⟮The syllable⟯« is ⟮the next higher linguistic unit⟯ for ⟮＿phonemes＿⟯.
-⟮＿The syllable＿⟯ is typically represented by ⟮σ⟯.
-»⟮The syllable⟯« ⟮consists of⟯ ⟮＿onset＿⟯, ⟮＿nucleus＿⟯ and ⟮＿coda＿⟯.
-The ⟮＿onset＿⟯ and ⟮c_;＿coda＿⟯ go ⟮before⟯ and ⟮c_;after⟯ ⟮＿the nucleus＿⟯.
-⟮＿The nucleus＿⟯ is ⟮mandatory⟯, ⟮c-;＿the onset＿⟯ and ⟮c_;＿coda＿⟯ are ⟮optional⟯.
-⟮＿The nucleus＿⟯ is ⟮more ＿sonorous＿⟯ than the onset and coda.
-⟮＿The onset＿⟯ and ⟮c_;＿coda＿⟯ are ⟮less ＿sonorous＿ (than the nucleus)⟯.
-Typically, ⟮＿the nucleus＿⟯ is ⟮＿a vowel＿⟯.
-Typically, ⟮＿the onset and coda＿⟯ are ⟮＿consonants＿⟯.

-When writing syllables, ⟮＿vowels＿⟯ are typically indicated ⟮V⟯ and ⟮c-;＿consonants＿⟯ ⟮C⟯.
-»⟮An open syllable⟯« is a ＿syllable＿ ⟮without a ＿coda＿.
-(CV, V, ...)⟯ »⟮A closed syllable⟯« is a ＿syllable＿ ⟮with a ＿coda＿.
-(CVC, VC, ...) ⟯

-»⟮The rhyme⟯« is ⟮the combination of ＿nucleus＿ and (optional) ＿coda＿⟯, since ⟮it's often used for that.⟯

-#### words and syllables

-table:name|consists of...
-»⟮monosyllable⟯«|⟮Word that consists of a single syllable⟯ »⟮dibisyllable⟯«|⟮Word that consists of two syllables⟯ »⟮trisyllable⟯«|⟮Word that consists of three syllables⟯ »⟮polysyllable⟯«|⟮Word that consists of either more than one or more than three syllables⟯

-#### syllable juncture

-In the IPA, ⟮spaces⟯ as well as ⟮the stress/secondary stress symbols⟯ imply ⟮a syllable ＿juncture＿⟯.
-In the IPA, ⟮［.］⟯ or ⟮［$］⟯ expressedly indicate a ⟮syllable ＿juncture＿⟯.
-In the IPA, ⟮［‿］⟯ is used to imply ⟮a space⟯ ⟮without a syllable ＿juncture＿⟯.

-### morae

-»⟮A mora⟯« is a unit of ⟮equal timing⟯.
+##### 4σ

+table:Foot|Pattern|Mnemonic
+⟮Choriamb⟯|⟮/xx/⟯|⟮c:∞;A choriamb is an iamb that has been held up a mirror.¶ ⁑Who⁑ hath not ⁑seen⁑ thee oft amid thy store? ⁑Some⁑times who⁑ev⁑er seeks abroad may find⟯